Joe Walsh (Illinois politician): Post-congressional career

 On March 25, 2013, Walsh aired his first radio show, The Joe Walsh Show, on Chicago's talk station WIND as a conservative political commentator.
 After less than a year on the air in Chicago, The Joe Walsh Show also began airing on WNYM in New York City.
 In April 2015, WNYM dropped Walsh from its radio platform.
 As of September 2016, Walsh's radio talk show is aired in several major U.S. cities, including Chicago, New York City, Phoenix, Dallas, and Denver.
 On December 19, 2015, Walsh announced that, should Democratic presidential candidate, and later the nominee, Hillary Clinton win the 2016 United States presidential election, he would run for the office himself in 2020.
 However, Republican nominee Donald Trump won the 2016 election, defeating Clinton.

 In February 2017, The Joe Walsh Show received national syndication by the Salem Radio Network.
 Walsh joined Newsmax TV in May 2018.
 On August 26, 2019, a day after announcing his campaign for president, Walsh announced he had lost his radio show.
 After concluding his run for president, Walsh resumed broadcasting in June 2020 with a two-hour call-in talk show on the GAB Radio Network and its Chicago flagship station WCGO.
-On May 26, 2021, Walsh announced he lost that radio show because he was "anti-Trump."

-In October 2021, Walsh launched his new podcast "White Flag," which he claims has been in the works for months.
+On May 26, 2021, Walsh announced that he lost that radio show because he was "anti-Trump".
+In October 2021, Walsh launched his new podcast White Flag, which he claimed had been in the works for months.
 His first guest on the podcast was Andrew Yang.

+Walsh also operates a Substack political blog called The Social Contract.